 Single passes approximately 1" apart.
 Work across the top of the chin plate and along the lower jaw toward the throat.
-Use two to three stringers, depending on the attachment model.
+Use two to three stringers, depending on the model of the processor.

 Lower Jaw Chin

 Crosshatch the chin plate with stringer beads at 45° angles to form 1" squares.